Ultimate Guide to Jobs in Tokyo

 Do you need to speak Japanese?

-Many positions in Tokyo require Japanese skills, especially if your main customers are Japanese or you will be interacting with Japanese clients.
+Many jobs in Tokyo require Japanese skills, especially if your main customers are Japanese or you will be interacting with Japanese clients.

 The main type of positions that do not need Japanese skills are those where your customers are foreigners and you do not need to speak with Japanese clients, very high level positions where you have a Japanese secretary or staff to handle all the interactions in Japanese, or teach English in Japan.